A story to tell...

 2000

 Hazel premiered her autobiographical show Beyond the Breaking Glass at the Edinburgh Festival Fringe in 1998; the show combined music, storytelling and visuals, after the tour she released an album with harpist Cormac de Barra.
-A documentary was also released with the same title.

 ...See album details and watch the documentary..